Deeptig9138/DSA-in-CPP/Basics/Patterns/Reverse Triangle Pattern/README.md

        2 1
        1
 ```
-This pattern can also be created using numbers or characters.
+This pattern can also be created using characters.
+Check reverse_number_reversed_triangle3.
+There is another version of it.
 Check reverse_number_reversed_triangle1 and reverse_number_reversed_triangle2.

 ### 3. **Inverted Triangle** : Let n = 4, n here is the Number of Rows
 ```